ELEMENTs-JP/ELEMENTs.Environment/README.md

 - Search Box, Search Filter, Search Result List, Search Drop Down, etc.
 - Tab Control with TabItem, Accordion with Items, etc.
 - Sidebar with 6 different orientations, etc.

+### Charts
+ChartJS has also found its way into the control library.
+We implement a set of Chart JS charts that you can use in your applications.
+However, we do not deliver the Chart JS library with it.
+You can get the [Chart JS Library](https://www.chartjs.org/) here.
+Here we have made a simple standard implementation with the Razor functionalities.
+You are welcome to customize these functionalities to your needs.
+Currently or soon we support the following ChartJS charts as pre-implemented standard charts:
+- Line Chart

 ### PageLayouts
 PageLayouts are used to design the user interface of a single page.
 Please do not confuse PageLayouts with AppLayouts.
 The AppLayouts design the entire application and are to be understood as MasterPage.
 PageLayouts design a single page by providing individual areas where individual components can be inserted.
 The following PageLayouts are currently available: